m7r/ha-custom-symbols/README.md

   - multicolor
   - hierarchical (used for palette too)

-Break point defines until witch percent value the object should be semi transparent.
+Break point defines until which value in percent the object should be semi transparent.
-Clear is only used for dynamic rendering to clear the background under the transparent object in the same color.
+Clear is only used for variable color rendering to clear the background under the transparent object.

 **Attention**: At least the monochrome class is required!